sowbug/paSSSphrase/README.md

 * SSS allows a subset of the tokens to reconstruct the secret.
 By default, this tool generates five tokens, where three are the threshold for recovery.
 * It's assumed that QR-code readers, ssss, and GPG will exist in the future.
 If not, your successors will need a magnifying glass, a calculator, and a lot of free time.
 * You get to choose the metal for etching.
-Aluminum is easy to etch and has predictable oxidization characteristics.
-Stainless steel is more durable but a lot harder to etch.
+Aluminum is easy to etch and has predictable oxidization characteristics, but its melting point is only very slightly higher than temperatures in a typical house fire.
+Stainless steel is more durable and has a much higher melting point, but it is a lot harder to etch.
 I haven't tried copper or brass.
 It's my understanding you'll kill yourself if you try zinc (which is what "galvanization" means, so be careful).

 What Happens When You Die?
 ==========================